Yomguithereal/psia-python-advanced/decks/intro.md

 ---

-# Our first practical work
+# Our first practical work: typical datascience use case

 Let's explore the 2022 presidential election candidate endorsments by using available Open Data.